-True, the technology is a couple years away, but graphene-based Perforene developed by Lockheed could revolutionize desalinization and water purification.
+True, the technology is a couple years away, but graphene-based Perforene developed by Lockheed could revolutionize desalination and water purification.

-Lack of freshwater is becoming an increasingly desperate situation, typical desalinization is energy intensive and expensive, but a graphene water filter could be 100x more efficient.
+Lack of freshwater is becoming an increasingly desperate situation, typical desalination is energy intensive and expensive, but a graphene water filter could be 100x more efficient.